tcurdt/acme-dns-client/README.md

 - It serves challenge TXT records only during issuance
 - It writes the certificates to disk

+So basically: Run this once a night via scheduler.
+Takes at most a few seconds.
+If needed, reload the webserver to pick up the new certs.

+Lightweight, fast, simple.

+If you're being extra cautious, you could even open the firewall only for a few seconds.

 ## How to use it

 ### 1) Configure DNS delegation once